Ayanghosh-agno/Round-4-Call-for-Code-2023_FARMISTAR/README.md

   **7. Dashboard Insights:** In Salesforce Sales Cloud, FARMISTAR's dashboard visualizes essential reports, including the number of open cases, orders based on products, total crop selling requests, order status breakdown, and orders sorted by farmers and quantity.
 This data-driven approach provides farmers and stakeholders with valuable insights into their operations.

+**8. AI-Powered Chatbot and Multilingual Support:** FARMISTAR introduces a chatbot integrated IBM Watson Assistance and Watsonx.Ai for addressing farmers' queries.
+It's accessible through WhatsApp and an IVR support connect number that employs Text-to-Speech and Speech-to-Text APIs.
+Additionally, the platform also offers a language selection feature that uses IBM Language Translator, allowing users to choose their preferred language for a more inclusive experience.

 <h2 align="center"> Technology Implementation <a name="technology-implementation"></a> </h2>